se-edu/addressbook-level3/docs/tutorials/RemovingFields.md

 ![List of conflicts](../images/remove/SafeDeleteConflicts.png)

-Remove usages of `Address` by performing `Safe Delete`s on each entry.
+Remove usages of `Address` by performing `Safe Delete`s on each entry i.e., double-click on the entry (which takes you to the code in concern, right-click on that entity, and choose `Refactor` -> `Safe delete` as before).
 You will need to exercise discretion when removing usages of `Address`.
 Functions like `ParserUtil#parseAddress()` can be safely removed but its usages must be removed as well.
 Other usages like in `EditPersonDescriptor` may require more careful inspection.

 Let’s try removing references to `Address` in `EditPersonDescriptor`.